-&lt;sup>64 PG&E Appeal at 29-31, 35-36.
+64 PG&E Appeal at 29-31, 35-36.

-Camp Fire.
-PG&E wrongly attempted to minimize the seriousness of the violations it faced.
+Butte County District Attorney to plead guilty to 84 counts of involuntary manslaughter in connection with the Camp Fire.65 PG&E wrongly attempts to minimize the seriousness of the violations it faced.
 For the reasons discussed above, the penalties imposed here are justified, and but for PG&E's financial condition, even higher penalties might have been warranted.

-PG&E's objections in its appeal that the modifications to the settlement agreement undermine the Commission policy favoring settlement and the larger regulatory compact are also misplaced.
-As noted above, the Commission affords considerably less deference to settlements that do not include all the parties, and here the settlement was vigorously contested by the non-settling intervenors.
+PG&E's objections that the modifications to the settlement agreement undermine the Commission policy favoring settlement and the larger regulatory compact are also misplaced.66 As noted above, the Commission affords considerably less deference to settlements that do not include all the parties, and here the settlement was vigorously contested by the non-settling intervenors.
 The Commission retains the responsibility to independently review, and if appropriate modify, settlements to ensure that they are in the public interest.